-Anna also works with the performing arts in a community setting: she is a member of Peshkar's pool of participatory artists, was Music Assistant with the Iona Community in Summer 2013, and is a Performing Arts specialist with Artis Education.
-She tutors privately in piano and composition.
+Anna has recently submitted a PhD in Composition with supervisors Emily Howard and Michael Symmons-Roberts.
 Anna studied for a Masters in Composition with David Horne, Adam Gorb, and Paul Patterson at the Royal Northern College of Music, Manchester, between 2014 and 2016.
-Before that she studied with Martyn Harry at St Hilda's College, Oxford, where she received a First-Class Bachelor of Arts degree in Music.
+Between 2011 and 2014 she studied with Martyn Harry at St Hilda's College, Oxford, where she received a First-Class Bachelor of Arts degree in Music.

 Anna's work has been funded by the PRS Foundation and the Arts Council 'Grants for the Arts'.
 In 2016/17 she wrote, composed and produced a chamber opera-ballet, Citizens of Nowhere in collaboration with choreographer Dane Hurst and RNCM musicians.
 It received a music-only premiere in Manchester in November 2016, was performed in excerpts at the Cohan Collective and at Ignition Dance Festival in June 2017, and was premiered in full at RADA Studios as part of Tête à Tête opera festival in August 2017.

 While Music Fellow with Rambert, Anna worked with choreographers Carolyn Bolton and Julie Cunningham to create pieces for the Southbank Centre and the National Theatre River Stage.
 Both were new explorations for her in the field of electronic music, and received outdoor premieres where the soundscape of the South Bank formed a part of the piece.